USTP-CS3/CRAFT-API/README.md

 **Scheduler**

-Provides information about a certain population's availability levels.
+> Provides information about a certain population's availability levels.
 It provides insight into whether a specific date is appropriate for the target audience.

 **Profiling**

-The focal entity can select predefined questions to the target population and a survey form will be distributed to the students and collected to a database for analysis.
+> The focal entity can select predefined questions to the target population and a survey form will be distributed to the students and collected to a database for analysis.
 The benefit of this rather than a regular survey can detect changes or patterns over time that could serve as an opening to potential research areas and development.

+## Getting Started
+1. Clone this repository `git clone https://github.com/USTP-CS3/CRAFT-API.git`
+1. Install packages with `yarn install`
+2. Open `db/database.js` then configure the connection.
+3. Run `yarn setup` to synchronize models to the database.
+4. Run `yarn start` to execute main.js

+## Dependencies
+- **Winston**   - used for creating formatted logs

+- **Chalk**     - used with winston to color logs

+- **Sequelize** - an object-relational mapping library

+- **MySQL2**    - mysql client for node.js

+- **Pdf2Json**  - used to extract text in pdf files.

+## Directories

+- **db**    - database related files

+- **model** - object-relation mapping

+- **util**  - executable scripts

+- **lib**   - development modules

+- **misc**  - miscellaneous files

+- **log**   - winston generated logs

-## Project Structure
+## Structure
 ```
 [db]
     ├── database.js